Location: Gustavus Adolphus College (St. Peter, MN)

 The EMMA Nobel Education Fund

 Vision: Multi-generational community exposure to cutting-edge science and its societal and moral impact.

-One-hundred and eighteen participants attended the conference in 2015.
-Participants include students and faculty from Appleton’s public and parochial high schools, Lawrence University, Fox Valley Technical College, the University of Wisconsin-Fox Valley, Shawano High School, and Two Harbors High School, as well as members of the Appleton Downtown Rotary Club and other interested community members from Appleton and Shawano.
+One-hundred and eighteen people attended the conference in 2015.
+Attendees include students and faculty from Appleton’s public and parochial high schools, Lawrence University, Fox Valley Technical College, the University of Wisconsin-Fox Valley, Shawano High School, and Two Harbors High School, as well as members of the Appleton Downtown Rotary Club and other interested community members from Appleton and Shawano.